pods-framework/pods-seo/readme.txt

 = Our WordPress SEO plugin integration includes =

 * Adds Advanced Content Types to XML Sitemaps
-* Adds option to choose which Advanced Content Types will be included in XML Sitemaps
+* Adds option to choose which Advanced Content Types will be included in XML Sitemaps (Pod must have a Detail Page URL set)

 We're looking in the future at integrating with other features from WordPress SEO and integrating with other plugins too.